 Email or electronic mail is a way of sending messages over the internet.
-Popular email applications are Outlook, Mozilla Thunderbird, Gmail and Yahoo Mail.
+Popular email programs include Outlook, Mozilla Thunderbird, Gmail and Yahoo Mail.

-Encryption is the process of converting electronic data to an unrecognisable or encrypted form, which cannot be easily understood by unauthorized parties.
+Encryption is the process of converting electronic data to an unrecognisable or encrypted form, one that cannot be easily understood by unauthorised parties.

 Ethernet is the most common way of connecting computers on a network with a wired connection.
 It is a type of local area network (LAN) technology, providing a simple interface for connecting multiple devices.

-A firewall is a barrier acting as a security system established to protect trusted systems and networks from outside connections and untrusted networks, such as the Internet.
+A firewall is a barrier that acts as a security system to protect trusted computer systems and networks from outside connections and untrusted networks, such as the Internet.

 A point within a network that interconnects with other networks.

-Graphics Interchange Format or GIF is a graphics file format.
-Because GIF files are compressed, the file can be quickly and easily transmitted over a network.
+Graphics interchange format (GIF) is a graphics file format.
+Because GIF files are compressed, they can be quickly and easily transmitted over a network.
 GIF is one of the main graphics formats on the Internet.

 The page that an Internet browser first opens up to.
 It is usually the starting point of an organisation's or individual's website.

-A set of interconnected networks which allow computers in different locations to exchange information.
-The Internet includes services such as the World Wide Web, electronic mail, file transfer (FTP), chat and remote access to networks and computers.
+A set of interconnected networks that allow computers in different locations to exchange information.
+The Internet includes services such as the world wide web, electronic mail, file transfer protocol (FTP), chat and remote access to networks and computers.

-An Internet Service Provider (ISP) is a company which provides access to the Internet.
-Examples of ISPs include Bigpond, iiNet etc.
+An internet service provider (ISP) is a company that provides access to the Internet.
+In Australia, widely used ISPs include Bigpond, iinet and Dodo.